SpawnCampGames/The-Kit/README.md

-# TheKit
+# The-Kit
-"The Kit" is SpawnCampGame's official Unity sandbox project.
-It's a foundational Unity project featuring common Unity packages along with custom basic materials, textures, models, and more.
+> "The Kit" is SpawnCampGame's official Unity sandbox project.
+> It's a foundational Unity project featuring common Unity packages along with basic custom materials, textures, models, and more.